NicklasVraa/Color-manager/readme.md

 Speeds were recorded with an Intel i7-4770K CPU.
 Any svg-based icon pack can serve as the base for any color palette or monotone.
 For the best result when doing monochromatic recoloring, a pack where all icons have the same average saturation and lightness is recommended.

-A simple GUI is included with the program, but it is also possible to interact with it from a command line.
+A GUI is included with the program, but it is also possible to interact with it from a command line.
 The GUI will adopt your active theme.

 ![GUI](resources/gui.png)